SaavyLab/saavy_uptime/docs/workers-rs-notes.md

 - **UDP support is still aspirational:** Cloudflare announced Socket Workers in 2021 with UDP examples, but (as of Nov 2025) only outbound TCP via `connect()` has shipped.
 UDP remains “not available,” despite the docs snippet.
 Track progress via <https://community.cloudflare.com/tag/socket-workers>.
 For now, any UDP-heavy protocols (Minecraft query, Valve A2S) need a proxy or alternative transport.
 - **Analytics Engine bindings missing:** There’s no first-class AE binding in workers-rs; both reads and writes require manual `fetch` calls to `client/v4/accounts/{ACCOUNT_ID}/analytics_engine/sql` with API tokens.
 We’re considering upstreaming a binding layer—until then every project has to roll its own AE client.

+### D1 ergonomics (parameter binding)

+- Writing raw SQL against D1 is fine until you mix positional (`?1`) and anonymous (`?`) placeholders.
+The compiler can’t help you—if you bind values in the wrong order you get silent “0 rows updated” or `Wrong number of parameter bindings` at runtime.
+A few ideas that would improve DX:
+  - **Linter/static check:** anything that inspects the SQL string + `bind(&[...])` call and warns when the parameter counts don’t line up (or when you use positional markers but pass anonymous binds).
+  - **Query builder helper:** even a lightweight macro like `d1::update("monitors").set(("name", value)).where(("id", monitor_id))` would eliminate the manual string formatting and keep bindings aligned.
+- **Better error surface:** today you get `DbBind`/`DbRun` with the raw Workers error, which often just says “Wrong number of parameter bindings.”
+Including the SQL string and placeholder count in the error would make debugging faster.
+- **Testing utility:** an in-memory D1 adapter we can unit-test against (with asserts on bindings) would catch these mistakes before deploying to Workers.
+ Until we have tooling, we’re triple-checking bind order manually and leaving comments near each `prepare` call.
+Anything workers-rs can do (even doc guidance) would save folks from hard-to-spot bugs.

+### Queues batch config

+- Queue consumers require `max_batch_size` / `max_batch_timeout` in `wrangler.toml`.
+That’s fine for static deployments, but we’d like a runtime knob so users can tune AE batch sizes without redeploying.
+Example: hobby orgs might want smaller batches to reduce latency, while larger tenants want 500+ messages per batch for cost efficiency.
+Right now the workaround is to set Wrangler’s limits high and enforce our own cap inside the consumer (via env vars), but a per-queue API or dynamic configuration would make operator UX nicer.

 If you run into other sharp edges, add them here so we can hand actionable notes back to the Workers team (or automate them via templates/Taskfile steps).